-These heart-tugging stories from parents, siblings and caregivers help illustrate how passionately connected they are when focused on saving or enhancing the life of a child.
+These inspiring stories from parents, siblings and caregivers help illustrate how passionately connected they are when focused on saving or enhancing the life of a child.
 Thanks to these strong relationships and excellent care, the vast majority of families who responded to our satisfaction surveys rate their care as a 9 or 10 (out of 10).

 Nick and Sue Honkamp sought more specialized expertise than what was available at their local hospital in Des Moines, and that eventually led them to Drs.
 Peter and Michele Frommelt at Children’s Hospital of Wisconsin.
 Having developed a reputation as a center of excellence for the treatment of congenital heart defects, Children’s has attracted patients from around the world.